What is the RHSV Heritage Committee?

-The RHSV Heritage Committee is a subcommittee of the RHSV Council.
-The Heritage Committee cooperates with cognate organisations in response to heritage issues raised by affiliated historical societies.
+The RHSV Heritage Committee speaks for the RHSV on heritage matters and cooperates with related organisations in response to heritage issues raised by affiliated historical societies.

-It is chaired by RHSV Councillor Emeritus Professor Charles Sowerwine and consists of RHSV Councillor – Elisabeth Jackson plus Judith Smart, Ian Wight and Peter Hiscock; who are all experts in the field.
-Felicity Watson, Advocacy Manager for the National Trust attends as an adviser.
+The committee is chaired by RHSV Councillor Emeritus Professor Charles Sowerwine.
+Currently it consists of RHSV Councillors Elisabeth Jackson and Judith Smart, plus Ian Wight, Peter Hiscock and Lucy Bracey.
+Felicity Watson, Advocacy Manager for the National Trust, is a member ex officio.

 There is no provision for support to local councils